emqx/emqx-docs/en_US/durability/durability_introduction.md

    Restart EMQX to apply the configuration.

-2. Adjust MQTT client connection parameters to implement durable sessions.
+2. Adjust MQTT client connection parameters to activate session durability.

    Using [MQTTX CLI](https://mqttx.app/cli) as an example, which defaults to using MQTT 5.0 protocol, add the `--no-clean` option to set `Clean Start = false`, and specify the client ID as `emqx_c`.
 Connect to EMQX and subscribe to the `t/1` topic: